-Yes we support older people across the country directly or by linking them in with the relevant services in their own community.
+Yes, we support older people across the country both directly and by linking them in with the relevant services in their own community.

 ALONE believes that older people should not be dependent on charity.
-We work with each older person to identify long-term sustainable solutions to help them age at home or the place of their choice.
+We work with each older person to identify long-term, sustainable solutions to help them age at home or the place of their choice.